-Despite talking about serious and sometimes controversial issues the three do a fantastic job of addressing a problem in a thoughtful, lighthearted manner.
+Despite talking about serious issues the three do a fantastic job of addressing complex problems in a thoughtful, lighthearted manner.

 Church Politics Podcast | Weekly | 45m

-WHY WE LIKE IT: If you are disillusioned or without a party then this is the podcast for you.
-It is nuanced, challenging and a desperately needed point of view that is distinctly Christian, but not partisan.
+WHY WE LIKE IT: If you are disillusioned or without a political party then this is the podcast for you.
+It is nuanced, challenging, and a desperately needed point of view that is distinctly Christian, but not partisan.

 WHY WE LIKE IT: We appreciate the nuanced look that Christianity Today takes on current events and the decision to not indulge in sensational headlines.